Pilots

 Demonstration of scientific progress and applications pilots

 The project will implement three different use cases as pilots, which in turn will help to draft guidelines and establish best practices for implementors.
-The created demonstrators will ensure an effective integration, evaluation and validation of the base algorithms, the infrastructure and the edge hardware as of WP5.
+The created demonstrators will ensure an effective integration, evaluation and validation of the base algorithms, the infrastructure and the edge hardware.

 Three major warehouse management challenges are inventory management, product layout, and order picking and accuracy.
 This use case addresses these warehouse-related problems by way of drone monitoring and inspection: autonomous drones will be deployed to monitor the outside perimeter of the warehouse to ensure security, and inside the warehouse, for rack inspections and asset tracking.
 The resulting monitoring information will be displayed in the digital twin (DT) of the warehouse that will be created, which will be accessible to workers via screen display or directly in their Head-Mounted Display (HMD).
 The outer perimeter of the facility will be monitored for intruders, trespassers, and any type of irregular activity.
 As soon as security cameras are triggered, by the detection of movement, drones will be automatically launched.
 The drones’ activity is displayed constantly in a Spatial Mobility Portal.
 Administrators and workers with the appropriate permissions may use the portal to view and track drone activity as well as the live surveillance camera feed.
 The drones are equipped with speakers and lights to allow for direct communication with potential trespassers.
 Similarly, to optimize warehouse management, drones will be flown inside the warehouse for rack inspection and asset tracking.
 The mapping achieved by the drone results in a warehouse DT that is displayed in the Spatial Mobility Portal, where all the content of the warehouse is inventoried and accessed by workers via the portal or their HMD.